 Step 1: Break Out Your Favorite Jeans

-Most people have that favorite pair of jeans that hugs their body just right (if you’re a leggings girl, we’re totally into that too).
-If these plus-size jeans are the perfect length, then you can use them to measure the inseam that’s right for you.
-Pro-tip for those who prefer leggings: this will also work with any pair of pants that are a great length on you.
+Most people have that favorite pair of jeans that hugs their body just right, if these plus-size jeans are the perfect length, you can use them to determine the inseam that’s right for you.
+This method will also work with any pair of pants that are a great length on you.
 Find a flat surface with enough space for your jeans and lay them out.

 Step 2: Fold Your Stylish Plus-Size Jeans in Half